CAAPIM/gateway-ansible-playbook/roles/gateway_preupgrade_analyzer/README.md

 Please review the pre-upgrade analyzer reports before upgrading Gateways.

+It is highly recommended to keep the same `cluster.hostname` when performing upgrades or migrations.
+This greatly reduces the complexity of upgrade or migration.
+If load balancer is used, `cluster.hostname` should also be FQDN of external hostname for the cluster (most likely load balancer FQDN).

 Requirements
 ------------
 * ssh connect to remote source gateway as user ssgconfig using encrypted password.